Hongweihuo-Lab/CIndex/README.md

-# CIndex: a compressed index for fast retrieval of FASTQ files
+# CIndex: Compressed indexes for fast retrieval of FASTQ files
 CIndex[1] is a compressed index for FASTQ files.
 It uses the Burrows-Wheeler transform[2] and the wavelet tree[3], combined with hybrid encoding and succinct data structures, to achieve minimal space usage while enabling fast retrieval on the compressed FASTQ files.
 CIndex uses compiler c++ 11, g++ 5.4 and above, with sse4.2.
 ## Compiling